songbikes/archidocky-v1/PROJECT_PLAN.md

   expectedAnswer: string;
   documentTitle: string;
   pageNumber: number;
-  category: 'factual' | 'comprehension' | 'application';
+  category: "factual" | "comprehension" | "application";
 }

 const validationQuestions: ValidationQuestion[] = [
   // 事實型問題（直接從文件提取）
   {
+    question:
-    question: "What is the minimum concrete strength for foundations in NZ Building Code B1?",
+      "What is the minimum concrete strength for foundations in NZ Building Code B1?",
     expectedAnswer: "17.5 MPa",
     documentTitle: "NZ Building Code - Clause B1",
     pageNumber: 23,
     category: "factual",
   },

   // 理解型問題（需要綜合理解）
   {
+    question:
-    question: "When is a building consent required for deck construction in Auckland?",
+      "When is a building consent required for deck construction in Auckland?",
+    expectedAnswer:
-    expectedAnswer: "When the deck is higher than 1.5m above ground or attached to a dwelling",
+      "When the deck is higher than 1.5m above ground or attached to a dwelling",
     documentTitle: "Auckland Building Consent Requirements",
     pageNumber: 12,
     category: "comprehension",
   },

   // 應用型問題（需要推理）
   {
+    question:
-    question: "Can I use H1.2 treated timber for external cladding in Wellington's coastal area?",
+      "Can I use H1.2 treated timber for external cladding in Wellington's coastal area?",
+    expectedAnswer:
-    expectedAnswer: "No, coastal areas require H3.2 treatment minimum due to high corrosion risk",
+      "No, coastal areas require H3.2 treatment minimum due to high corrosion risk",
     documentTitle: "BRANZ Timber Treatment Standards",
     pageNumber: 45,
     category: "application",